 Promoting environment-friendly livable cities in Bangladesh

 The health of the Bangladeshi population is greatly affected by the state of its cities.
-As Bangladesh tries to tackle major problems such as climate change, non-communicable diseases, road safey, and air pollution, ensuring cities are livable is critically important.
+As Bangladesh tries to tackle major problems such as climate change, non-communicable diseases, road safey, water pollution, noise pollution and air pollution, ensuring cities are livable is critically important.
 This program, implemented by HealthBridge partner Work for a Better Bangladesh, focuses on achieving outcomes in three main areas:

 - Pedestrian Rights - Pedestrians are of vital importance to a city and yet they face many obstacles to moving safely, easily and conveniently.
 WBB is working with local groups to advocate for ways to remove these barriers, which will result in improved safety and reduced congestion, and help create a more pleasant living environment.

 - Active and Safe Routes to School - Children should be able to walk or school safely.
 Unfortunately, the streets of Dhaka are congested with car traffic and this creates an unsafe situation for children.
 WBB is working with local schools to make the trip to school safer by working with government officials to improve the pedestrian infrastructure and by educating parents and drivers.

 - Public and Open Spaces- Parks and playgrounds play an important role in children’s development, and provide important opportunities for local residents to be active and socialize.
 Unfortunately Dhaka has few parks and the parks that do exist are often of poor quality.
 WBB is working with local groups to enhance people’s access to parks and the quality of their experiences by encouraging supportive policies and working with the community on park pilot projects.

 Key Successes to Date: